maxtoroq/maxtoroq.github.io/XCST/docs/text-transformation.md

 ## Trim

-When `[c:]transform-text='normalize-space'` is used on an element, descendant text nodes are modified by removing leading and trailing whitespace.
+When `[c:]transform-text='trim'` is used on an element, descendant text nodes are modified by removing leading and trailing whitespace.

 ## Examples